 To put it simply: a 15 watt heater would not be able to heat a 30L aquarium substantially for a betta, even with an adjustment dial.
 Something like a 25 watt heater for a 20L would be fine – perfect even.

 How to set up an aquarium heater for a betta

 Instructions will usually be given on the heater box, but setting one up for an aquarium is fairly straightforward; simply submerse it in the aquarium.

 If the heater has suction cups attached, you can anchor it to the wall of the aquarium.
+It's best to place your heater sideways near the filter as the filter pump will help circulate the warm water around the aquarium.
 There should be a dial somewhere on the heater to allow you to adjust the temperature.
 For a betta, set the temperature to about 78℉.

 Once the water reaches 78℉ it should stay at that temperature, give or take.

 Be sure to check the temperature regularly.
 The aquarium may change temperature slightly from time to time depending on the environment it’s in, e.g a house in a country where the seasons vary in temperature a fair bit.